wakawa2003/EasyDI/README.md

           ContainerBinding.Decore<iSpeed>().To<buffSpeedInScene>().FromInstance(new buffSpeedInScene());
           ContainerBinding.Decore<iSpeed>().To<buffSpeed>().FromInstance(new iSpeed.Temp());

-Because FromInstance make only 1 instance for all iSpeed when Inject, CustomGetInstance create corresponding instance foreach Inject!!!!
+=>>>> Because FromInstance make only 1 instance for all iSpeed when Inject, CustomGetInstance create corresponding instance foreach Inject, Decore And PrevDecore can be change duation Inject process!!!!

 Install: